 Thunder struck when Luther finally realized what he read in Paul’s letter to the church in Rome.
 God saves sinners and declares them righteous through faith in Christ.
 God gives free, unconditional and invincible grace to the undeserving.
 This great discovery of the gospel of grace changed everything.
 The gospel is the good news of all God has done, is doing and will ultimately do, to redeem the world through his Son, our Lord, Jesus Christ.
 Now, some 500 years later during the 2017-2018 school year, we will take time to rediscover, re-think and re-engage what the Reformation means for us at Wheaton College.

-Global and Experiential Learning
+Global Programs and Studies

 Please join us in prayer for the 67 Wheaton students studying and interning around the globe this semester: 30 students are six-month interns through the Human Needs and Global Resources (HNGR) program; 3 are student teaching at international locations; and 34 are studying at approved study abroad locations.
 Global and experiential programs can complement any major at Wheaton and are offered fall, spring and summer!
 Students are invited to explore these opportunities at the Study Abroad Fair on Thursday, September 14 from 2-5pm in Coray Auditorium.
 Applications for Spring 2018 study abroad are due October 20.
 Applications to be part of the fall 2019 cohort of HNGR will be available on September 11 and are due November 27.